 - 7.2 Any layoff pursuant to this Agreement shall automatically terminate the teacher's employment contract and all benefits allowed therein including all benefits under this Master Agreement, and shall be reinstated in full upon employment, provided that all fringe benefits for teachers completing a full contract year of employment shall continue until August 31 of that contract year.
-Fringe benefit coverage will be pro-rated for teachers teaching less than a full year. - 7.3 The Board shall give no less than fifteen (15) calendar days notice to the teacher being laid off. - 7.4 In the event that this District shall be combined with one or more districts, the Board will use its best effort to assure the continued recognition of the Association and the continued employment of its members in such consolidated district.

-- 7.5 A committee comprised of the Association's President, Secretary and Treasurer will meet with the Board representatives to discuss a possible reduction of positions due to a decrease in school finances, a decrease in the students or other unforeseen needs for a decrease in teaching positions.
+Fringe benefit coverage will be pro-rated for teachers teaching less than a full year. - 7.3 The Board shall give no less than fifteen (15) calendar days notice to the teacher being laid off and/or by June 15 for the upcoming school year.
+The exception to this rule is an unforeseen emergency occurring during the summer.
+If an emergency lay-off occurs, the Association President and teachers involved will be notified immediately. - 7.4 In the event that this District shall be combined with one or more districts, the Board will use its best effort to assure the continued recognition of the Association and the continued employment of its members in such consolidated district. - 7.5 A committee comprised of the Association's President, Secretary and Treasurer will meet with the Board representatives to discuss a possible reduction of positions due to a decrease in school finances, a decrease in the students or other unforeseen needs for a decrease in teaching positions.
 The committee shall make recommendations and the recommendations shall be presented to the Board at a Board Meeting.
 Exceptions to this procedure includes specialized classes such as Art, Special Education, Kindergarten, or other such areas where the number of students involved from year to year determines the number of teachers needed. - 7.6 For the purposes of this article, a vacancy is defined as a regular position that is known to require the services of an employee for sixty-one (61) work days or more. - 7.7 Notwithstanding any other article of this agreement, the administration shall not be required to post notice of any vacancy if there are teachers on layoff certified and qualified for placement therein.
-Teachers must meet all certification/qualification requirements imposed by state or federal law including requirements of the No Child Left Behind Act. - 7.8 For all other issues dealing with reduction of personnel, see Michigan Public Act No. 102 of 2011 (Appendix I).
+Teachers must meet all certification/qualification requirements imposed by state or federal law including requirements of the No Child Left Behind Act. - 7.8 For all other issues dealing with reduction of personnel, see Michigan Public

+Act No. 102 of 2011 (Appendix I).